About The Web Master---Max Rutherford. As at Jan. 2015. Return to HOME.

 That was to be a disaster of a year.
 The drivers, Denny Hulme, Aussie -Frank Gardner and Jack had used Honda power the previous season, which was very successful, but were now reduced to using Cosworth FVA’s, the same as everyone else, so it meant they did not have the power advantage of the previous year.
 The Brabham designer, Ron Tauranac, lost his direction in a big way with the F2 cars as the F1 Brabham Repco's were taking all his time.
 Typical was the eight different fuel collector systems tried that year!

 On top of that Max found working for Jack was very frustrating, as he is without doubt the meanest and rudest boss/driver he had ever worked with.
 Even a ‘good morning’ greeting was very rare, yet Max was his personal mechanic and had the guys life in his hands!
-And as for a ‘thanks’ after a race, well it never happened, mostly because Max got the blame for all the failures in the cars fuel systems.
+And as for a ‘thanks’ after a race, well it never happened, mostly because Max got the blame for all the failures in the cars fuel systems (designed by Ron Tauranac).
 Max does though rate Jack as by far the best test driver he ever worked with.
 The two days with the Formula 3 car mentioned earlier had started him thinking that way.

 One funny incident during that year was at Nurnburgring where the Brabham team were using Goodyear tyres while every one else had Firestone.
 The last days practice was cancelled due to 2 inches of snow on the track.
 Race day was very cold and the snow had to be removed from the track before any racing could take place.
 In any other country the races would be cancelled, but Max reckoned that if thousands of racing mad Germans were told to pack up and go home, then world war 3 would start the same day!
 So the race was held.
 Because of the low track temperature, the Goodyear’s would not get up to temperature at all, so the three drivers were running at the back of the field just going for the start money involved.
 At one point Frank Gardner went missing for the best part of a full 14 mile lap duration, so after the race Max asked what went wrong.